 PMI believes that with the right regulatory encouragement and support from civil society for tobacco harm reduction, cigarette sales can end within 10 to 15 years in many countries.

-Smoke-free products are actively accelerating the decline in cigarette smoking beyond what can be achieved by tobacco control policy alone.
+Better alternatives to smoking are actively accelerating the decline in cigarette smoking beyond what can be achieved by tobacco control policy alone.

 Just like car drivers or sunbathers, smokers have the right to informed choices and access to better alternatives.